-Current projects include a short book for Princeton University Press on the historical sociology of the early Roman empire; a series of articles on the institutions and ideologies of the Han and Roman empires; and an edited volume for Bloomsbury Academic UK, A Cultural History of Western Empires in Antiquity.
-I am also in the (very) early stages of a larger project exploring the intersection of law and imperialism in Republican Rome, the other the long-term history of Rome's Atlantic facade.
+Current projects include a short book for Princeton University Press on the historical sociology of the early Roman empire, and a series of comparative articles on the institutions and ideologies of the Han and Roman empires.
+I am also in the early stages of two larger projects, the first exploring the intersection of law and empire in Republican Rome, the other the long-term history of Rome's Atlantic facade.

 PhD, Ancient History, University of Pennsylvania, 2001

 Imperial Ideals in the Roman West: Representation, Circulation, Power (Cambridge University Press, 2011).

 From Document to History: Epigraphic Insights into the Greco-Roman World.
 Second North American Congress of Greek and Latin Epigraphy (2016).
 Brill Studies in Greek and Roman Epigraphy, co-ed.
 N. Papazarkadas (Brill, 2019).

 A Cultural History of Empires: Antiquity (Bloomsbury Academic, UK, 2018).